peerix - v0.1.0

 import { NatsDriver } from 'peerix';

-import { connect } from 'nats.ws';
+import { connect } from 'https://esm.sh/nats.ws';

-// create the NATS driver instance
+// create a new driver instance and start it

-const driver = new NatsDriver({
+const driver = new NatsDriver({ nc, prefix: 'peerix' });

 You should install the nats.ws package to use the NATS Driver, as it provides a WebSocket client for connecting to NATS servers from the browser.